ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 suites that are not associated with the protocol.
 For example, the setup and teardown are managed through the SUT control adapter (that is, enabling or disabling the asynchronous RPC notification on the SUT).
-The SUT control adapter is designed to work with the Microsoft implementation of the SUT.
-However, it is configurable to allow the test suites to run against the non-Microsoft implementations of the SUT.
+The SUT control adapter is designed to work with Microsoft implementation of the SUT.
+However, it is configurable to allow the test suites to run against non-Microsoft implementation of the SUT.

 All protocols in SharePoint File Sync and WOPI Protocol Test Suites package have an SUT control adapter.